ng-packagr/ng-packagr/DESIGN.md

 According to [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview), there need to be the following build artefacts:

 * FESM2015 Bundle: `@<prefix>/<name>.js` in ES2015 syntax and ES2015 module format, a so-called Flat ECMAScript Module.
-It will be referenced in the es2015 property of `package.json`.
+It is referenced in the `es2015` property of `package.json`.
 * FESM5 Bundle: `@<prefix>/<name>.es5.js` in ES5 syntax and ES2015 module format, a so-called Flat ECMAScript Module (ESM, or FESM5, or FESM2014).
-It will be referenced in the module property of `package.json`.
+It is referenced in the `module` property of `package.json`.
 * UMD Bundle: `@<prefix>/<name>.umd.js` in ES5 syntax and UMD module format, a so-called universal module definition format.
-It will be referenced in the main property of `package.json`.
+It is referenced in the `main` property of `package.json`.
-* Type definitions and AoT metadata: an `index.d.ts` file and a `index.metadata.json` file will be generated to support TypeScript debugging as well as AoT compilation.
+* Type definitions: an `index.d.ts` file is needed to support TypeScript debugging and rich developer experience.
+It is references in the `typings` property of `package.json`
+* AoT Metadata: an `index.metadata.json` is needed for library consumers that wish to perform AoT compilation.
 The `*.metadata.json` file MUST have templates and stylesheets inlined.
+The `*.metadata.json` file MUST be located next to the type definitions file and MUST have the same base name (e.g. `index.d.ts` and `index.metadata.json´).
-* A `package.json` file: it describes the structure of the library and serves as the entry point for library users, when resolving TypeScript `import { .. } from '@<prefix>/<name>'` statements.
+* A `package.json` file: it describes the structure of the library and serves as the entry point for library users, when resolving TypeScript import statements: `import { .. } from '@<prefix>/<name>'`.
 * A `README.md` and `LICENSE` file for the library.
 These files should be located next to the `package.json` (and can be copied "as is" / static assets).

 **DO**: `ng-packagr` generates a TypeScript library in Angular Package Format.